Tasman Bridge disaster: Emergency response

+Victims

-A total of twelve people died in the disaster: seven crew of Lake Illawarra and five motorists.
+A total of twelve people died in the disaster: seven crew of Lake Illawarra and five motorists, one of whom was declared dead in 2015.

 Impact

-Facilities
+Isolation

 The collapse of Tasman Bridge isolated two sides of the city which had heavily relied upon it for most daily activities.
 30% of Hobart's residents lived on the eastern shore and were effectively isolated.
 The day after the incident, as 30,000 residents set out for work, they found that the former three-minute commute over the bridge had turned into a 90-minute trip.
-Within an hour of the incident, the Sullivans Cove Ferry Company started services across the river, and continued its services throughout the night.

-Three private ferries were in place the next day while the Kosciusko, Lady Ferguson and Lady Wakehurst that were loaned by the Public Transport Commission, Sydney.
 People on the eastern shore quickly became isolated, as most schools, hospitals, businesses and government offices were located on the western shore.
 Prior to the disaster, many services on the eastern shore were severely lacking.
 Access to medical services in particular posed problems for residents in the east, as services consisted only of local clinics.
 Hobart's hospitals—the Royal Hobart Hospital and the Calvary Hospital—were located on the western shore.
 What was previously a short drive across the river became a 50 km trip via the estuary's other bridge in Bridgewater.
 Most of Hobart's cultural activities, such as theatres, cinemas, the museum and art gallery, restaurants, meeting places, lecture theatres and the botanical gardens, were located on the western shore.

+Replacement ferries

+Within an hour of the incident, the Sullivans Cove Ferry Company started services across the river, and continued its services throughout the night.
+Three private ferries were in place the next day while the Kosciusko, Lady Ferguson and Lady Wakehurst were loaned by the Public Transport Commission, Sydney.
+The MV Cartela, which operated excursions on the Derwent, was pressed into service as a cross-river ferry.